How to Generate Investor Report PDFs from Airtable Data

 If you manage investor relations in Airtable, you're probably spending hours every quarter copying commitment amounts, distribution data, and portfolio updates into Word documents.
 With private equity and venture capital firms managing over $13 trillion in assets, professional investor reporting isn't optional - it's expected.

 This guide shows you how to generate professional investor report PDFs directly from your Airtable data using TypeFlow.
 No coding required.
+For a complete overview of all real estate documents you can automate, see our guide to real estate document automation in Airtable.
+If you also manage listings or rentals, see our guides on property brochures and lease agreements.

 By the end, you'll have a system that: